tejohnso/couchBook/README.md

 ###Issues:
-CouchDB currently doesn't support server sent events (EventSource) in the _changes api but this application does contain code expecting that.
-It is as yet untested.
+CouchDB currently doesn't support server sent events (EventSource) in the _changes api but this application does contain code supporting that option should it arrive at some point.